 Presenters are expected to cover their own travel costs, which are not covered by SIGGRAPH Asia.
 You can apply for a 25% discount per accepted submission via the submission system.
 One contributor per accepted poster.

-All work selected for the SIGGRAPH Asia Posters will be documented in the SIGGRAPH 2019 website and ACM Digital Library.
+All work selected for the SIGGRAPH Asia Posters will be documented in the SIGGRAPH Asia 2020 website and ACM Digital Library.
 Accepted Poster author will need to prepare a two-page abstract of your work for the ACM Digital Library as well as the physical poster to be displayed at the conference.
 This abstract should be a self-contained document, formatted according to the SIGGRAPH template for Technical Papers.
 You are welcome to submit auxiliary material along with the abstract.

 The Technical Papers program is the most competitive of these three.
 Technical Papers give you a chance to work out your ideas at greater length and describe them in a citable archive.
-The Technical Briefs program provides a dynamic forum for new and thought-provoking ideas, techniques, and applications in graphics and especially at the intersections between graphics and other relevant research fields.
+The Technical Communications program provides a dynamic forum for new and thought-provoking ideas, techniques, and applications in graphics and especially at the intersections between graphics and other relevant research fields.
 It is ideal for presenting innovative ideas that are well polished, high-impact practical contributions that build on existing research, and cool "tricks" that help users solve challenging problems.